matthiasbressan/matthiasbressan.github.io/permaculture_climate.md

     <img src="images/permaculture/summer.jpg" width="150" />
   </p>
 </div>
-The pictures above show my personal garden, what looks like chaos on the right is a selected mix of local plant species that try to provide a good and healthy habitat to insects, birds and small mammals.
+The pictures above show my personal garden, what looks like chaos on the right is a selected mix of local plant species that try to provide a good and healthy habitat to insects, birds small mammals and amphibians.

 ## Datasets